Stvad/alfred-otter/readme.md

 ```
 It references `speech` and `fullTranscript` variables bound within `toOutputItem` function defined in `fetch-text.ts`.

+4. The default limit on number of speeches fetched when you are not specifying any search terms is 35.
+You can change that by changing the value of `numberOfEntriesToFetch` variable in the workflow settings.

 ## License

 Apache 2.0 © [Vladyslav Sitalo](http://sitalo.org)